EverettMay/StudentManagementSystem/README.md

-# student management web app written in Python with Django
+# Student management web app written in Python with Django
 Students can register login and take attendance <br/>
 Admin can view or delete attendance, create or delete accounts <br/>
 # How to install